Abdullah33a3/Communicate-Data-Findings/README.md

 ## Dataset

 > The datasets are load data and weather data.
-The datasets can be found as follows:
+The datasets can be retrieved as follows:

 > - Weather Data:
 > https://www.kaggle.com/datasets/selfishgene/historical-hourly-weather-data?select=pressure.csv